myl989/KawaiiLang/README.md

 Current features: Integers, floating-points, add, subtract, multiply, divide, parenthesis, and modular arithmatic operations.
 Variable assignment and use, as well as variable deletion.

-Java (for PC, Linux, and Android) and Swift/Objective-C (for iOS) implementations of KawaiiLang are both developed.
+Java (for PC, Linux, and Android) and Swift/Objective-C (for iOS) implementations of KawaiiLang are both being developed.

 **Breif documentation**